flyck/astro-party/README.md

   - [ ] 404 page doesnt work in subdirectories
 - Nice things
   - [ ] Modal gets closed when outside-area is clicked (escape & close button already work)
-  - [ ] Do frontend input validation (not super relevant for this app)
   - [ ] Have better toast messages with a proper library ([js-snackbar](https://www.michaelmickelson.com/js-snackbar/)?)
   - [ ] Navigate left-right on desktop via arrow keys
   - [ ] Pagination (average party wont have hundreds of guests / tasks, for bigger lists we have the scrollable area)